DavidRamosArchilla/Colorizing-images/README.md

 ## Results

-Here are some examples of colorized images:
+Here are some examples of colorized images, the upper row are the generations of the model:

 ![Example 1](example_results/example1.png)
 ![Example 2](example_results/example2.png)